L-A-Sandhu/PIV_WSP/README.md

 # Wind Speed Time Series Forecasting with LSTM and TCN Models Using Physics-Informed Vectors

 This repository implements a state-of-the-art machine learning framework that integrates **Physics-Informed Vectors (PIV)** with **Long Short-Term Memory (LSTM)** and **Temporal Convolutional Networks (TCN)** for improved wind speed forecasting.
-The project enhances predictive accuracy by incorporating domain-specific physical knowledge and custom hybrid loss functions.
+The project enhances predictive accuracy by incorporating domain-specific physical knowledge and custom hybrid loss functions as performed in physics informed machine learning.

 ## Overview of the Proposed Methodology